 There are some horror stories out there from unsatisfied customers, but for a site as large as Newegg, it’s bound to happen.
 Newegg isn’t flawless – most of their blunders are related to customer service – but they’re one of the better online retailers out there.
 I built a computer using only parts from Newegg and it’s been going strong for four years.

 If you use Amazon for purchasing music, you’re in luck because there are a lot of alternative online music stores .
 The biggest name is iTunes, of course, but I personally prefer eMusic for the reasons listed below.

 eMusic lets you download individual songs and full albums right off of their website in DRM-free MP3 format.
 If you subscribe and become a member, you’ll get huge discounts ranging from 25 to 50 per cent on all songs – a great deal for those of you who buy a lot of music.
 But if you just want to purchase songs here and there, no subscription is necessary and the prices are still competitive.

 As of now, eMusic is only available to those in the United States, European Union, Canada, Norway, and Switzerland.

 Amazon started off as an online bookstore.
 Nowadays with the Kindle, Amazon maintains a huge lead as the largest retailer for ebooks.
 It’s nice to consider what Amazon has done for ebooks as a medium and books as a whole, but if you want to purchase your books elsewhere I won’t blame you.

 Where else can you go?
 Barnes and Noble.
 Not only do they have a massive selection of literature and other print-based media, they have the second largest collection of ebooks for sale online.
 Ebooks purchased from B&N can only be read using a Nook or a Nook app, which can be downloaded for free on most mobile devices.

 Have you decided to stop shopping with Amazon?
 If so, where do you go for your online shopping needs?
+Have you considered international options?
 Share your recommendations with us in the comments!